Aldershot in Hampshire

 There are great places to visit near Aldershot including some great cities, villages, lakes, towns, historic buildings, shopping centres and airports.

-Southampton Airport, and Blackbushe Airport are great places to visit near Aldershot if you like airports.
+Southampton Airport, and Blackbushe Airport are some of Aldershot best airports to visit near Aldershot.

 Aldershot History